Table of Contents

 The benefits of automating data entry are numerous, but the most important is that it can save your business time and money.
 With the right solution in place, you can focus on more important tasks, and leave the data entry to the software.

 Paperwork is a necessary evil in the shipping and logistics industry, but it doesn’t have to be time-consuming or expensive.

 If your company is still spending thousands of dollars inputting data by hand, it's time for a change.
 Cargoflip can help you turn your documents into digital files in minutes and say goodbye to the high costs of manual data entry.

 We offer a comprehensive suite of features that covers all aspects of the shipping process, from quotes and bookings to invoicing and tracking.

-Schedule a demo today to learn more about how Cargoflip can help your business automate data entry and remove friction in your logistics operations.
+Start your 14-day free trial today to learn more about how Cargoflip can help your business automate data entry and remove friction in your logistics operations.